AmadeusWebClients/globalconcerns/programs/women/home.md

 Such a simple idea, really, but all the other women sitting in the meeting retorted: "such a place is non-existent for women like us."

-We asked the women what would they expect in such a place, if such a place could exist.
+We asked the women what they would expect in such a place, if such a place could exist.
 Almost all of them said, "Nothing.
 We could just go, sit around and do nothing, maybe talk to someone, watch a film, sing songs, play some games."
 They mentioned several indoor games that they used to play when they were girls.

-<blockquote class="site-bgd">Adaikalam will be a place where women can feel a sense of belonging, regain their inner strength, join a yoga session, calm their minds, laugh, play games they have almost forgotten, be themselves without anyone expecting them to do anything for anyone else, even if just for a little while!</blockquote>
+<blockquote class="site-bgd">Adaikalam will be a place where women can feel a sense of belonging, regain their inner strength, join a yoga session, calm their minds, laugh, play games they have almost forgotten and be themselves without anyone expecting them to do anything for anyone else, even if just for a little while!</blockquote>